KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio/README.md

 #### `uri`

 The uri of the audio file.
-Relative paths are relative to the glTF file.
+Relative paths are relative to the .gltf file.

 #### MP3 Audio Format